jlam55555/hmmos/notes/boot.md

 out/disk.bin1 *     2048  2048       1  512B ff BBT
 ```

+The kernel is expected to be a flat binary file that will be loaded at
+the configurable `KERNEL_LOAD_ADDR`.
+Later we can parse and load an
+ELF file, but this is simpler to get started.

 ## Bootloader steps
 Rough order, may need additional steps.
 Roughly based on the list from
 [Rolling your own